mfat/TVHrec/README.md

 # TVHrec
-A program to initiate instant recording for any channel on your TVheadend server.
+A program to initiate instant recording for any channel with TVheadend.

 ![TVHrec screenshot](screenshot.png)